google/flatbuffers/docs/source/tutorial.md

 These accessors should hold the values `300`, `150`, and `"Orc"` respectively.

-!!! note "Default Values"

 The default value of `150` wasn't stored in the `mana` field, but we are still able to retrieve it.
 That is because the generated accessors return a hard-coded default value when it doesn't find the value in the buffer.

 #### Nested Object Access